-The IU Southeast Ceramics Program provides a a yearlong Resident Artist position at the rank of Adjunct Faculty for an outstanding artist/educator.
+The IU Southeast Ceramics Area provides a 1-2 year long Resident Artist in Ceramics position at the rank of Adjunct Faculty for an outstanding artist/educator.
 We look for someone who can be an active presence in the Ceramics studio and work alongside the other faculty and students in our program.

 The position requires an active exhibition record and competence in a wide range of ceramic processes/techniques.
 The person hired teaches one beginning ceramics course and one 3D Design course each semester, as well as technician duties for 6 hours a week (in exchange for teaching a third class).
 We expect the Resident to work in the studio as needed to help with the basic operations of the IU Southeast Ceramics area.
 Classes are dependent on enrollment, which is always the case for adjunct rank, but in 9 years, we’ve only had to cancel one class.
 An additional course is often available.

 Clay, glazes, and firing is provided within reason.
-A 90 sq. ft. studio in the ceramics area with a locking door is located across the hall from the Ceramics Area.
+A 329 sq. ft.
+(14′ wide x 23.5′ long) private studio with locking door is located across the hall from the Ceramics Area.
 24/7 studio and building access.
 Additionally, an NCECA conference pass is provided.

 – 3280 square feet of studio, clay and glaze mixing, and indoor firing space